-When it is time to start your California expungement or record sealing case, we believe we are the best choice.
-We will gladly match any competitor’s price, but nobody can match our quality and experience.
-We have sealed or expunged more than 5,000 criminal records in California, and we are nationally recognized experts on expungement.
+If you decide that now is the time to put your past behind you and start your California expungement or record sealing case, we have the experience and expertise to help you.
+We will match the price that any other law firm can offer you, but we believe that nobody can match the quality of the service we provide.
+We have sealed or expunged more than 5,000 criminal records in California, and we are recognized across the country as experts on expungement.
 In fact, we helped define California’s current expungement law.

-A large percentage of expungement requests are denied or rejected because of mistakes made by people who do not have experience with expungement law or dealing with the specific court that is handling their case.
+A large percentage of expungement requests that are denied are denied in California because of mistakes made by people who do not have experience with expungement law or dealing with the specific court that is handling their case.

-If the case was a felony that resulted in time being served in state prison, a certificate of rehabilitation (Penal Code 4851) will likely be an option.
-Obtaining a certificate of rehabilitation will create an automatic application for a pardon from the governor, put a positive mark on your record and open you up to potential professional and vocational licenses that were previously unavailable.
+If the case was a felony that resulted in time being served in state prison, a Certificate of Rehabilitation, pursuant to Penal Code 4851, will likely be an option.
+Obtaining a Certificate of Rehabilitation will create an automatic application for a pardon from the governor, put a positive mark on your record and open you up to potential professional and vocational licenses that were previously unavailable.

+If you have a felony on your record, you could be able to get that case reduced to a misdemeanor on your record.
 Many felony cases that ended in probation can be reduced to misdemeanors pursuant to Penal Code section 17(B).
 Reducing a felony to a misdemeanor restores firearm rights that were lost because of that conviction.
+This service is beneficial even if you are getting the case expunged, and we offer the reduction as part of a felony expungement at no additional cost if you are eligible.

 If a person is still on probation, it is possible to return to court and ask the judge to end the probation sentence.
+We generally advise clients wait until they have completed half of their probation term before petitioning the court for this relief.
 Once the probation is terminated, the person can usually request that the record be expunged.
 Please see our probation termination service for more information.

 Our exclusive Expedited Record Clearance Update service allows us to have the leading background check companies reflect changes to your criminal record in less than 14 days, instead of months and even years like our competitors.